MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/add-authentication-to-your-teams-bot.md

 ## Create the identity provider

 You need an identity provider that can be used for authentication.
-In this topic you are going to use an Active Directory provider.
+In this procedure you will use an Azure Active Directory (AD) provider.<!--The official product name is Azure Active Directory (AD), and then Azure AD on subsequent uses.-->

-1. In your browser navigate to the [Azure portal][azure-portal].
-1. In the left navigation panel, select **Azure Active Directory**.
+1. In the [Azure portal][azure-portal], on the left navigation panel, select **Azure Active Directory**.
     > [!TIP]
     > You will need to create and register this Azure AD resource in a tenant
     > in which you can consent to delegate permissions requested by an application.